 "I hope this is all worth the nooooise!"

-- I love the way he says "treif" after Robin dumps the pig on the dinner table.
+- The way he says "treif" after Robin dumps the pig on the dinner table.

 - And his facial expression during the archery tournament, when a trumpet is blown directly into each of his ears.